Most web automation tool comparisons treat page volume as a footnote. It isn't.

 The tool that handles 500 pages a day beautifully will silently degrade at 50,000.
 The infrastructure that's cost-effective at 10,000 pages becomes the most expensive option in the room at 500,000.
 And the free tier that feels like a reasonable starting point has a ceiling that catches most teams by surprise somewhere in the middle of a project.

-Page volume and site access requirements are the two primary variables that determine your tool decision — more than AI capability, ease of use, or no-code vs. code.
+Page volume and access requirement level are the two primary variables that determine your tool decision — more than AI capability, ease of use, or no-code vs. code.
 Get either wrong and you're either paying for infrastructure you don't need or running a pipeline that breaks under load exactly when it matters.

 This guide maps each volume tier to the tools that actually work at that scale, with real cost estimates at each level so you can make the comparison with numbers rather than intuition.